 For LSG's wild catch operations, fossil fuel regulations such as carbon taxation and the phasing out of fossil fuels pose potential climate-related financial risks.
-Global fuel use and greenhouse gas emissions from wild capture fisheries account for 4% of global food system production emissions.
+Global fuel use and greenhouse gas emissions from wild catch fisheries account for 4% of global food system production emissions.
 In Norway, the fishing fleet represents only 5% of the total number of vessels but is responsible for a significant proportion of CO2 emissions.
-Although the number of fishing vessels has decreased in recent decades, their total engine power has increased, highlighting the need for a transition to alternative energy sources to improve fishing efficiency.
-The development of low or zero-emission vessels is underway to meet stringent emission requirements and possible new regulations as climate change progresses.
+Although the number of fishing vessels has decreased in recent decades, their total engine power has increased, highlighting the need for a transition to alternative energy sources to improve operating efficiency.
+The development of low- or zero-emission vessels is underway to meet stringent emission requirements and possible new regulations as climate change progresses.

 The Norwegian government has set an ambitious target to reduce emissions from domestic shipping and fishing vessels by 50% from 2005 levels by 2030.
 They are actively working on policy instruments and evaluating new measures needed to achieve this target.
-While zero and low-emission criteria have been mentioned for ferries, high-speed passenger vessels, and aquaculture service vessels, fishing vessels have not yet been included in zero and low-emission solutions.
+While zero- and low-emission criteria have been mentioned for ferries, high-speed passenger vessels, and aquaculture service vessels, fishing vessels have not yet been included in zero- and low-emission solutions.
 Aquaculture service vessels, which are smaller and operate locally, are well suited to using shore-side electricity.
-Therefore, the government plans to gradually introduce zero and low-emission requirements for the feed barge fleet and aquaculture service vessels operating in a given area from 2024.
+Therefore, the government plans to gradually introduce zero- and low-emission requirements for the feed barge fleet and aquaculture service vessels operating in a given area from 2024.
 For fishing vessels, however, the focus has been on incentivizing emission reduction projects through initiatives such as the Enova Fund, which supports the introduction of new technologies.

-While Norway has not implemented regulations on the use of fossil fuels in wild-caught fisheries, it remains important to monitor developments in international organizations such as the International Maritime Organisation (IMO) and the European Union (EU) regarding energy efficiency regulations for ships.
-The IMO introduced the Ship Energy Efficiency Management Plan (SEEMP) in 2013, emphasizing the importance of reducing fossil fuel consumption and managing the environmental performance of ships over 400 gross tonnages and 5000 gross tonnages.
-The FuelEU Maritime initiative, part of the EU's Fit for 55 package, aims to decarbonize the maritime sector and increase demand for renewable and low-carbon fuels.
-While the FuelEU Maritime regulation currently applies to larger ships over 5000 gross tonnages calling at European ports, the European Parliament intends to review the rules by 2028 and consider extending the emission reduction requirements to smaller ships or increasing the use of clean energy from outside the EU.
+While Norway has not implemented regulations on the use of fossil fuels in wild catch fisheries, it remains important to monitor developments in international organizations such as the International Maritime Organization (IMO) and the European Union (EU) regarding energy efficiency regulations for ships.
+The IMO introduced the Ship Energy Efficiency Management Plan (SEEMP) in 2013.
+This emphasizes the importance of reducing fossil fuel consumption and managing the environmental performance of ships of over 400 gross tonnage and 5,000 gross tonnage.
+The FuelEU Maritime initiative, part of the EU's 'Fit for 55 package', aims to decarbonize the maritime sector and increase demand for renewable and low-carbon fuels.
+While the FuelEU Maritime regulation currently applies to larger ships over 5,000 gross tonnage calling at European ports, the European Parliament intends to review the rules by 2028 and consider extending the emission reduction requirements to smaller ships or increasing the use of clean energy from outside the EU.

-Given Norway's commitment to reducing CO2 emissions and complying with the Paris Agreement, the country has adopted the carbon tax on mineral oil as the main instrument for reducing greenhouse gas emissions in the fisheries sector.
-The carbon tax rate, currently NOK 2.53 per litre of mineral oil, is expected to increase annually in order to meet Norway's emission reduction targets.
-While the price per emitted tonne of CO2e is NOK 927, it is planned to increase to NOK 2 000 per tonne of CO2e by 2030 (in 2020 NOK).
+Given Norway's commitment to reducing CO_2 emissions and complying with the Paris Agreement, the country has adopted a carbon tax on mineral oil as the main instrument for reducing greenhouse gas emissions in the fisheries sector.
+The carbon tax rate, currently NOK 2.53 per liter of mineral oil, is expected to increase annually in order to meet Norway's emission reduction targets.
+While the price per emitted metric ton of CO_2e is NOK 927, it is planned to increase to NOK 2,000 per metric ton of CO_2e by 2030 (in 2020 NOK).
 However, the rate for non-ETS emissions is regularly reviewed as part of the Norwegian government's budget process, leading to short-term uncertainties in price movements.